airpair/git-powered-collaborative-blogging/post.md

  But to start, let me explain the white space in between the extreme long tail *Stackoverflow* sparked our imaginations, when everyone realized how neccessarily a consolidated resources of extreme long tail knowledge was.
 On the other end of the spectrum, PluralSight, -->

-*** Self improvement on subject matter & style ***

-Teaching itself is a form of learning.
-When you write a post you are already re-arranging and improving knowledge structures around what you are expressing.
-But when you let your ideas have sex, even with people less advanced than you, they still force you re-think how to present it, so that it becomes easier to consume.
-You'll also be exposed to other teacher level peers who will challenge and help re-inforce your arguments.

-If you've always wanted to improve your writing, a portion of readers will help you express better grammar and style.
-I'm personally excited for this.

 *** Overnight exposure and demand ***